|

 Montreal, Quebec

-experimental risk-taking director of photography, Andre shot Denis Villeneuve's
+An experimental risk-taking director of photography, Andre shot Denis

-"Cosmos."
-Andre's other cinematography credits include Jean-Philippe Duval's
+Andre's other cinematography credits include Jean-Philippe Duval's "Matron

 Fornier's surrealistic autobiographical